 with $Y$ being given by Eq.\ (\ref{eq:Y_ramses}).
-Now we are ready to implement MTMG in our \mbox{$N$-body} simulations, so that we can start exploring the behavior of gravity in MTMG in non-linear regimes.
+Now we are ready to implement MTMG in our \mbox{$N$-body} simulations, so that we can start exploring the behaviour of gravity in MTMG in non-linear regimes.

-\section{Massive Gravity Implementation in \textsc{Ramses}}
+\section{Massive gravity implementation in \textsc{Ramses}}

 To quantify the effects of MTMG in the cosmological evolution of structures, we run a set of cosmological simulations.
 The simulations are performed with a modified version of the \mbox{$N$-body} code \textsc{Ramses} (Teyssier 2002).